jecnua/opentofu-aws-kubernetes/modules/kubernetes/README.md

 ## TODO

 - Make k8s 1.12 run and join
-- Make region in bootstrap parametric to find the master (from the node)
 - Update ubuntu from 16.04 to 18.04
 - FIX internal_network_cidr
 - FIX the bash